Isaac Newton Wallop, 5th Earl of Portsmouth: Early life

 Portsmouth was born as Isaac Newton Fellowes, but later resumed the family surname and arms of Wallop without Royal Licence when he succeeded to the peerage in 1854.
 He was the son of Newton Fellowes, 4th Earl of Portsmouth and Lady Catharine Fortescue, daughter of Hugh Fortescue, 1st Earl Fortescue.

 He was educated at Rugby School and matriculated at Trinity College, Cambridge, where he received a Master of Arts degree.

-The Newton Papers
+Newton Papers

 In 1872 Lord Portsmouth donated to his alma mater, Trinity College, Cambridge, a vast collection of papers by Sir Isaac Newton which had descended through Newton's great-niece Catherine Conduitt, daughter of John Conduitt and Catherine Barton, into the Wallop family by her marriage to John Wallop, Viscount Lymington.

 A committee chaired by John Couch Adams and Sir George Stokes was appointed by the University to review the papers.
 Adams and Stokes selected only Newton's scientific papers, not wanting to blemish his reputation as an enlightened intellectual and scientist.
 After spending sixteen years cataloging Newton's papers, Cambridge University kept a small number and returned the rest to the Earl of Portsmouth.

+Other 'Portsmouth Papers' of Newton were auctioned in 1936 by the 9th Earl.